A management environment

 A stimulating environment

 Management Studies is the responsibility of the Judge Business School, one of the top business schools in the world.
-The Judge Business School provides the library and computing facilities you need for both carrying out coursework and preparing papers and presentations.
+The Judge Business School provides the library and computing facilities for both carrying out coursework and preparing papers and presentations.

 However, amongst the most stimulating resources on the course are your fellow students: they come from different subject areas and have contrasting strengths, enabling you to learn from each other.